Deutsche Wohnen SE : Notification and public disclosure of transactions by persons | MarketScreener

 f) Place of the transaction

-14.07.2020 The DGAP Distribution Services include Regulatory Announcements, Financial/Corporate News and Press Releases.
-Archive at www.dgap.de
+20.07.2020 The DGAP Distribution Services include Regulatory Announcements, Financial/Corporate News and Press Releases.